rohrerj/scion/doc/dev/design/FABRID.rst

 The path combinator finds the most recent FABRID map per AS among the received segments and subsequently uses this map to find the FABRID policies that are available for each interface pair of hops.
-This results in a set of PolicyIdentifiers per hop, which can then be used by the application, such as with the usage of a specific ‘sequence’ parameter which incorporates the policies.
+This results in a set of PolicyIdentifiers per hop, which can then be used by the application, such as with the usage of a specific 'sequence' parameter which incorporates the policies.
 Once the application has decided which policies to use, it can craft a FABRID HBH extension and include this as an option when sending the packet.